Nina Norshie: International career

 Norshie capped for Ghana at both the U17 and U20 levels.
 At the U17 level, she represented Ghana at the 2016 FIFA U-17 Women's World Cup and 2018 FIFA U-17 Women's World Cup, in the process she played 4 matches in the latter.
-In the 2016 squad she played alongside Sandra Owusu-Ansah whilst playing alongside Mukarama Abdulai and Millot Pokuaa in 2018.
+In the 2016 squad she played alongside Sandra Owusu-Ansah and Blessing Agbomadzi whilst playing alongside Mukarama Abdulai and Millot Pokuaa in 2018.
 She also served as the deputy captain for the U17 team.
 In August 2020, she was promoted to the U20 team being coached by Yusif Basigi.
 She earned a call-up into the team for 2020 FIFA U-20 World Cup qualifying matches and friendly matches against Morocco between August and October 2020.

 Norshie earned her first senior national team call up in July 2021 ahead of the Aisha Buhari Cup and 2022 Africa Women Cup of Nations qualifiers against Nigeria.
 She made her international debut during an Aisha Buhari Cup friendly match against South African women's national team on 17 September 2021.